 How tight should it be?
 I asked Cora Speck, a certified CPST and instructor as well as the Trauma Injury Prevention and Research Coordinator at The Queen’s Medical Center in Hawaii, and she advised that “the seat should move no more than one inch, side-to-side, at the belt pathway, when you try to move the seat with your non-dominant hand.”
 If you need to install your car seat with the seatbelt, the Chicco Nextfit 65 comes with dedicated lock-offs, or clasps that hold the seat belt and secure it in the event of a crash.

 The Nextfit is easy to clean and maintain, with a removable seat cover.
 There are two elastic bands to undo to remove the headrest, and the seat cover comes off after unhooking two velcro straps on the inside of the shell.
 The fabric is machine washable on a delicate cycle and can be line dried.
-The fabrics are also easy to spot-treat and cleaned up well in our time with the seat.
+The fabrics are also easy to spot-treat and they cleaned up well in our time with the seat.
 The buckle is removable and can be cleaned with warm, soapy water.

 Even though the Chicco Nextfit 65 commands a premium price, it offers features that aren’t available on similarly-priced models: You’re getting a no-rethread harness, one of the easiest forward or rear-facing installations, premium fabrics, and a space-saving design that will fit into most vehicles.